 The name simply refers to the loop shape of the shadow that’s created with loop lighting.
 Nothing more complicated than that.

-Why use loop lighting?
+Why use loop lighting in portrait photography?

 The loop lighting pattern is subtle, with just a hint of shadow cast across the face.
 It creates a nice bright look, because there are few shadows, but enough to create more definition in the face than flat lighting.